Bartholomew Remov: Early life

+Orthodox Church

+Remov became a student at the Moscow Theological Academy in 1908, and during his time there, on 10 June 1911 he was tonsured as a monk by the abbot of a monastery.
+On 23 June 1911, he was ordained as a hierodeacon (deacon-monk) by Bishop Fyodor Pozdeyevsky, and was ordained as a hieromonk (priest-monk) on 18 February 1912.
+When Remov became a monk, he took the name Varfolomey (Bartholomew) as his religious name, after Bartholomew the Apostle.
+He graduated from the Moscow Theological Academy in 1912 with a master's degree in theology, and in 1916 became an associate professor in the Holy Scriptures department of the Academy.

-His master's degree thesis, "Bishop Bartholomew", is based on a detailed analysis of the Greek and Hebrew texts of Habakkuk, complemented with the Slavic manuscripts.
+His master's degree thesis, "The Book of the Prophet Avvakum: Introduction and Interpretation", is based on a detailed analysis of the Greek and Hebrew texts of Habakkuk, complemented with the Slavic manuscripts.
 The work shows the deep erudition and a multifaceted approach to the subject.
 The author focused on textual criticism and the historical interpretation of the book of Habakkuk.

 Beyond his work as a historian and biblical scholar, Remov was known as an expert on Divine Liturgy and the Old Church Slavonic language.
 In later years, Remov's knowledge of Old Church Slavonic, the liturgical language of his Church, caused him to be ordered to audit all church services, in particular, to listen in on the choir and hymns of the Moscow Patriarchate.

 In 1913, Remov was appointed as the Protopope of the Theological Academy's Church of the Intercession, and in 1914, he became an associate professor of Old Testament studies.
 In 1919, he became the pastor of the Theological Academy's Church of the Protection and was raised to the rank of Archimandrite.
 In 1920, the Patriarch Tikhon of Moscow appointed Remov the director of the Higher Institute of Theology.

 On September 6, 1920, Remov was arrested for preaching against the Bolshevik seizure and confiscation of the relics of St. Sergius of Radonezh.
 The GPU's Remov Case file alleges, as the Soviet secret police often did of Orthodox clergy who supported Patriarch Tikhon against the Pro-Soviet Renovationist schism, that Archimandrite Bartholomew was, "a prominent and active member of the militant Black Hundreds clergy".
 The secret police also chose to interpret Archimandrite Bartholomew's sermon calling for defense of St. Sergei's relics against desecration as "calling for a pogrom and, as a consequence, inciting the ignorant masses."

 Under interrogation, however, Archimandrite Bartholomew said, "The truth of Christ, as I understand it and accept it, is dearer to me than life.
 I have never called for any kind of violence and would consider such a call dishonorable."

 He was released on 28 February 1921, "in view of the poor state of his health."
 Archimandrite Bartholomew was carried away from the prison on a stretcher.